Code-Institute-Submissions/gillyshop/README.md

 #### Search function

-If I had more time, I would have improved the search functionality to return something when it doesnt find anything
+If I had more time, I would have improved the search functionality and added tags to it.

 #### Tag cloud/filter list